RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

         - Theophanous
           - discussion of the conduct, policies, fitness for office of government, political parties, public bodies, public officers and those seeking public office.
         - Lange political communication def
-          - the ability of] “the people” to communicate with each other with respect to matters that could affect their choice in federal elections or constitutional referenda or that could throw light on the performance of [federal] Ministers of State and the conduct of the executive branch of government.
+          - the ability of] "the people" to communicate with each other with respect to matters that could affect their choice in federal elections or constitutional referenda or that could throw light on the performance of [federal] Ministers of State and the conduct of the executive branch of government.
   - Second stage of the Lange test
     - Limits to the implied freedom?
       - Coleman rewording of the test